-Once again I urge you to give us any feedback you have as assist in improving the way we communicate with you and the quality of the information you receive.
-This will assist us in our quest to enhance the nature and quality our communication with you.
-Contact details are provided in the sections "staff, advisors and Investment Managers"
+Once again I encourage you to provide us with feedback to assist us in improving the way we communicate with you and the quality of the information you receive.
+Contact details can be found in the section 'Staff, Advisors and Investment Managers.

-HIGHLIGHTS 2011-12
+HIGHLIGHTS 2013-14

-- The value of the Fund rose from £657.5m to £691.5m at the end of the financial year; an increase of 5.2%. - Nearly 70% of the Fund is held in equities with the balance invested mainly in UK corporate bonds. - The year ending 31st March 2012 was a volatile one with the European debt crisis dominating investment markets.
-This was reflected in the WM local Authority Universe which resulted in the average fund returning just 2.6% p.a. (down from 8.2% in 2010/11) Against this background, the Pension Fund performed very well over the last year and its returns placed it in the top 25 % of Local Authority performers. - Overall in 2011/12 the scheme again remained cash flow positive, with income to the scheme (contributions and investment income) at £71.8m, 78% more than the outgoings of £40.3m, enabling the Council to invest sensibly for the longer term without worrying about short term market movements. - Pensions paid out were £27.1M (£25.6M in previous year) and the average individual pension was £4,123. - The Fund was shortlisted for the LGC investments governance award December 2011.
+- The value of the Fund rose from £800.0m to £867.4m at the end of the financial year; an increase of 8.4%. - 71% of assets under management are held in equities, 27% in corporate bonds, and 2% in UK pooled property funds. - The Pension Fund performed well across the year, outperforming the benchmark performance by 0.8%, and performing in the 26th percentile against its peer group of other Local Authority Funds. - Overall in 2013/14 the scheme again remained cash flow positive (when investment income is included), with income to the scheme (contributions and investment income) at £83.1m, 75.7% more than the outgoings of £47.3m, enabling the Council to invest sensibly for the longer term without worrying about short term market movements.